rustyrussell/bolts/12-offer-encoding.md

 ## Rationale

-A signature is optional, because it makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted), since the `offer_id` already covers all the non-signature fields.
+A signature is optional because it makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted) since the `offer_id` already covers all the non-signature fields.

 The `node_id` is redundant if a `blinded_path` is provided: a public